-Of course, we are a guide – you should fully vet any FNP or MSN program you apply to or consider.
+You should fully vet any FNP or MSN program you apply to or consider.
 There are important questions you should ask: how long is the FNP program?
 How much is the FNP program?
 What is the program and university accreditation?
 What are the types of classes you should expect?
 What are their career placement rates?
-If it is an online FNP program – what is the online learning environment like?
+If it is an online FNP program - what is the online learning environment like?

 Deciding on which Family Nurse Practitioner program to pursue can be difficult - we have provided extensive information to help make that decision a little easier.

 Online family nurse practitioner programs are typically geared towards those who are working in busy facilities, with hours that do not always sync with traditional class times.
 That is why you can find many online programs that do not require mandatory login or chat times for peer and professor lectures and discussions.
 Most coursework can be completed on your schedule, as long as you keep pace with the expected timelines the syllabus outlines.